Super Alpine Climbing

 SNOWSHOES OR SKIS

 You can now hire these in most resorts and are the non-ski option.
 If you can borrow some ski mountaineering skis with skins then try them out even if you can’t ski.
-For non technical approaches (Jorasses, Argentière glacier etc) you can shuffle along, keeping your skins on on the descents (zigzagging) and require a quarter of the energy needed to snowshoe.
+For non-technical approaches (Jorasses, Argentière glacier etc) you can shuffle along, keeping your skins on the descents (zigzagging) and require a quarter of the energy needed to snowshoe.